 Estimates of quantities can be obtained from the microdata file by multiplying the value of the variable of interest by the final weight for each record, then summing this quantity over all records of interest.
-For example, to obtain an estimate of the total number of orders for goods or services made by Canadians in 2007 over the Internet and paid for directly over the Internet with a credit or debit card, multiply the value reported in question EC_Q03 (number of orders for goods or services) by the final weight for the record, then sum this value over all records with EC_Q07 = 1 (paid directly over the Internet (with a credit or debit card)).
+For example, to obtain an estimate of the total number of orders for goods or services made by Canadians during the past 12 months over the Internet and paid for directly over the Internet with a credit or debit card, multiply the value reported in question EC_Q03 (number of orders for goods or services) by the final weight for the record, then sum this value over all records with EC_Q07A = 1 (paid directly over the Internet (with a credit or debit card)).

-To obtain a weighted average of the form \hat{X}/\hat{Y} , the numerator (\hat{X}) is calculated as for a quantitative estimate and the denominator (\hat{Y}) is calculated as for a categorical estimate.
-For example, to estimate the average number of orders for goods or services made by Canadians in 2007 over the Internet and paid for directly over the Internet with a credit or debit card.
+To obtain a weighted average of the form \hat{X} / \hat{Y} , the numerator (\hat{X}) is calculated as for a quantitative estimate and the denominator (\hat{Y}) is calculated as for a categorical estimate.
+For example, to estimate the average number of orders for goods or services made by Canadians during the past 12 months over the Internet and paid for directly over the Internet with a credit or debit card,

-- a) estimate the total number of orders (\hat{X}) as described above, - b) estimate the number of persons (\hat{Y}) in this category by summing the final weights of all records with EC_Q07 = 1, then - c) divide estimate a) by estimate b) (\hat{X} / \hat{Y}).
+- a) estimate the total number of orders (\hat{X}) as described above, - b) estimate the number of persons (\hat{Y}) in this category by summing the final weights of all records with EC_Q07A = 1, then - c) divide estimate a) by estimate b) (\hat{X} / \hat{Y}).